nautobot/cookiecutter-nautobot-app/nautobot-app/{{ cookiecutter.project_slug }}/docs/admin/compatibility_matrix.md

 # Compatibility Matrix

 !!! warning "Developer Note - Remove Me!"
-    Explain how the release models of the plugin and of Nautobot work together, how releases are supported, how features and older releases are deprecated etc.
+    Explain how the release models of the app and of Nautobot work together, how releases are supported, how features and older releases are deprecated etc.

 | {{ cookiecutter.verbose_name }} Version | Nautobot First Support Version | Nautobot Last Support Version |
 | ------------- | -------------------- | ------------- |